H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 The embedding model maps texts and entities into high‑dimensional real vectors.
 ChromaDB stores these vectors alongside metadata (identifiers, timestamps, entity types, geographies, resource keys) and exposes operations such as nearest‑neighbor search, filtered retrieval, and upsert.

 **Collections as working subspaces.**
-Each ChromaDB collection corresponds to an empirically instantiated subset of \(H_{\text{App}}\), grouping related vectors by purpose (for example, governance, conversation, thesis, resource guides) or by entity type (for example, blocks, buildings, infrastructure, benefits hubs).
+Each ChromaDB collection corresponds to an empirically instantiated subset of \\(H_{\\text{App}}\\), grouping related vectors by purpose (for example, governance, conversation, thesis, resource guides) or by entity type (for example, blocks, buildings, infrastructure, benefits hubs).
 The consolidated spatial collection represents a comprehensive spatial subspace in this deployment, while resource and benefits collections approximate a semantic subspace of “who helps whom, where, and how.”

 **Queries as projections plus joins.**
 Incoming queries are embedded and used to probe relevant collections.
-This effectively projects each query into the appropriate subset of \(H_{\text{App}}\), retrieves nearby vectors with respect to the inner‑product‑induced similarity measure, and returns documents and metadata.
-For resource‑ and benefits‑related flows, Ms. Jarvis then uses metadata (such as `local_resource_id`, `county`, `ZIP`, and `gbim_entity`) to join that unstructured context against `local_resources` and GBIM, enforcing that any recommended program or facility has concrete, structured backing and a verification state, and that RAG answers can be traced back to specific entities and rows.
+This effectively projects each query into the appropriate subset of \\(H_{\\text{App}}\\), retrieves nearby vectors with respect to the inner‑product‑induced similarity measure, and returns documents and metadata.
+For resource‑ and benefits‑related flows, Ms. Jarvis then uses metadata (such as `local_resource_id`, `county`, `ZIP`, and `gbim_entity`) to join that unstructured context against `local_resources` and GBIM, enforcing that any recommended programme or facility has concrete, structured backing and a verification state, and that RAG answers can be traced back to specific entities and rows.

 This mapping allows Ms. Jarvis’s memory to be described both geometrically, in terms of subsets and projections of a Hilbert space, and operationally, in terms of concrete collection queries, metadata filters, RAG calls, and joins to structured registries.